canaantt/slate/source/includes/_clinic_api_query_1.md

     "sampleSize": 379,
-    "wrangler": "cgData TCGAscript maf processed on 2015-01-27", "wranglingProcedure": "Download .maf file from TCGA DCC, processed into gene by sample matrix at UCSC, stored in the UCSC Xena repository", "desc": "TCGA stomach adenocarcinoma (STAD) somatic mutation data.
+    "wrangler": "cgData TCGAscript maf processed on 2015-01-27", "wranglingProcedure": "Download .maf file from TCGA DCC, processed into gene by sample matrix at UCSC, stored in the UCSC Xena repository", "description": "TCGA stomach adenocarcinoma (STAD) somatic mutation data.
 Sequencing data are generated on a IlluminaGA system.
 The calls are generated at Baylor College of Medicine Human Genome Sequencing Center using the Baylor pipeline method. "
 }
 ```